cgiliberto/notebooks/sexuality.md

 Bergner, D. 2009. *The Other Side of Desire: Four Journeys into the Far Realms of Lust and Longing*.
 Ecco.

+(to read) Berkowitz, E. 2012. *Sex and Punishment: Four Thousand Years of Judging Desire*.
+Counterpoint.

 Dabhoiwala, F. 2012. *The Origins of Sex: A History of the First Sexual Revolution*.
 Oxford University Press.

 Doyle, J. 2015. *Campus Sex, Campus Security*. semiotext(e).